wamurchi/BIOL_5153/Murchison_CV_Markdown.md

 **Research Experience**

 *University of Arkansas, Fayetteville, AR*
 * M.S. and PhD.
-Graduate Student
+Graduate Student: August 2017-present
 * Drs.
 Marlis & Michael Douglas
-* August 2017-present
 	* Investigating the efficiency of Greater Prairie Chicken translocations in Jasper & Marion county, Illinois.
 	* DNA extraction and genotyping of GPCH, from collected feathers.
-* Identify and analyze DNA sequences of individual GPCH.
+	* Identify and analyze mtDNA sequences of individual GPCH.

 *UT Southwestern Medical Center, Dallas, TX*
-* Research Lab Technician
+* Research Lab Technician: August 2015 - August 2017
 * Dr. Genevieve Kendall and Dr. James Amatruda MD
-* August 2015 - August 2017

 	* Research on developing novel transgenic zebrafish models of pediatric alveolar rhabdomyosarcoma.
 	* Genotyping and monitoring of  >25 transgenic zebrafish lines.
 	* Injecting zebrafish embryos with PAX3 and PAX3FOXO1 and other oncogenes to determine embryonic effects and long term effects of pediatric oncogenesis.
 	* Genetic cloning of transgenic plasmids, DNA and RNA extraction.
 	* Develop and validate new transgenic zebrafish lines to express human oncogenes.

 *Millsaps College, Jackson, MS*
-* Student Research Assistant
+* Student Research Assistant: 2013-2014
-* 2013-2014
 * Dr. Brent Hendrixson
 	* 2014: Conducted field research on native Mississippi insects, to create a large insect collection for the Biology department.
 	* 2013: Used molecular genetic techniques for a project to analyze biodiversity and phylogenetic structure of tarantulas from the American Southwest.

 **Teaching Experience**
-* University of Arkansas
+*University of Arkansas*
 	* Teaching Assistant for Principles of Biology: 2017-present
-* Millsaps College
+*Millsaps College*
 	* Teaching Assistant for Cellular Biology Lab: Fall 2011
 	* Biology tutoring for Tri Beta: Fall 2014

-**Presentations**
+**Presentations:**
 * Whitney A. Murchison.
 The Role of Women in STEM.
 Auburn-Montgomery: Alabama-Mississippi Sociological Association February 21st, 2013.

 * Whitney A. Murchison.
 Zebrafish Modeling of PAX3FOXO1 Driven Muscle Cancer.
 Dallas, TX.
 Alex’s Lemonade Stand Foundation; Meet the Scientist Charity Event at UT Southwestern Medical Center.
 September 9th, 2016.